 Online is convenient, but it typically takes 2 weeks to arrive to you in the mail, plus there are about $8 in fees added to the cost.

-In-person, the pass costs $80 flat and of course, you get to use it right away.
+In-person, the pass costs $80 flat and you can start using it right away.
 Here is a list of locations where you can purchase the pass.

 How I Used My America the Beautiful Pass in One Year